krypto5863/Illusion.KineMod/README.md

 # Installation
 Grab the corresponding DLL for your game in the releases and place it into Bepinex/plugins.

-- Not really compatible with FKIK, simply because it replaces it.
-But they can co-exist.
+- Not compatible, it'll cause some resets here and there.
 - AdvIK's shoulder functions should not be used if you plan to use FK clavicle controls.
 - Update your Stiletto plugin!
 Older versions of Stiletto are not compatible!